uark-backend-class/course-materials/lectures/03-source-control/exercises-local.md

   - Add a new file called `teachers.txt`, stage and commit changes

 - Exercise 3
-  - Create branch called `students`, add a new file called `students.txt`, stage and commit changes
+  - Create a branch called `students` and checkout that branch, add a new file called `students.txt`, stage and commit changes

 - Exercise 4
   - Edit the students.txt file with your name, stage the changes, create a commit